Are you wondering if you can get pregnant if you have fibroids?

 For instance, if your fibroids grow on the inner wall of your uterus or in your uterine cavity, they could affect the implantation and growth of the embryo, leading to a miscarriage or infertility.

 Uterine fibroids can reduce fertility in various ways, including:

 - Changes to the cervix shape impact the number of sperm entering the uterus.

 - Uterus shape changes can interfere with the sperm’s or embryo’s movement.

-- They can block your fallopian tubes.
+- Blocks the fallopian tubes.

 Will My Baby Be in Danger If I Have Fibroids?

 If you have fibroids, you’re probably asking questions such as, “Can I carry a baby with fibroids?” and “Will my baby be okay if I have fibroids?”
 Keep in mind that most affected women can deliver a healthy baby.
 However, you’ll want to be aware of possible pregnancy complications and risk factors such as growth problems, premature delivery, and malposition.

 Growth Problems and Premature Delivery

 If you have multiple large fibroids, your uterus may fail to distend appropriately, leading to fetus growth issues.
 Your water can also break early, putting you into premature labor.
 If your placenta implants on a fibroid, your pregnancy might lack nutrition and the ideal blood supply needed for your baby to grow properly.